MonitorAmbientLight/mal-master/README.md

 ![13](/pictures/13.jpeg)

 The last cable is the white cable with both male ends.
-Plug on end in the very next vertical position after the last plugged in black cable.
+Plug the end in the very next vertical position after the last plugged in black cable.
 ![14](/pictures/14.jpeg)

 Be sure to review your work and compare it with the pictures as this step is necessary for a functional MAL solution. **A wrong cabling may destroy parts or the whole solution.**